learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fixed an error that occurred when students had no amount due.
 - Fixed errors that occurred when timeslot durations resulted in floating point numbers with more than two decimal places (e.g. 50 minutes).
 This should fix errors that were encountered during scheduling, on class manage pages, and when adding coteachers, among others.
 - Fixed handling of the ``finaid_form_fields`` tag.
-- Restyled list.html so static pages URLs don't run into next column.
+- Restyled ``list.html`` so static pages' URLs don't run into next column.
 - Fixed the format of the inline student schedule (on the student reg mainpage).
 - Fixed the coloration of sections in the AJAX scheduler.
 - Custom form responses can now be viewed even if users are accidentally deleted.